-In our sample of 532 kidney transplants performed in the research period, the incidence of US was of 5.8% with an incidence rate of 0.093 person-years, slightly higher than international series: for instance, in a series of 2000 transplants performed in a single medical center from 1980 through 2010, the documented US prevalence was 2.7%.6 A rate of 3.5% in an 894 transplant sample from 1093 through 2009 was reported by Faenza et al.5 Karam et al. reported a 4.1% rate in 1787 transplants from 1990 through 2002.8 More recently, US was reported in 3.39% from a 973 transplant sample performed in the 2004 to 2014 period, with a mean time to stenosis of 10.6 ± 23.0 months (range: 0.5 - 98 months).4 Time to stenosis occurrence is related to its etiology.
-Early stenosis can be associated to tissue edema, kink of the ureter, narrow ureter diameter or extrinsic compression by hematomas or lymphoceles;^{17, 18} while the late US can be associated to inappropriate arterial blood supply that results in ischemia and fibrosis.3 Nevertheless, definitions vary among studies, are not based on international consensus and tend to be arbitrary.^{3, 5, 6, 8} In the present study, early US (defined as less than 3 months post-transplant) was more common, with a proportion of 74.2% (n=23) and mean time from transplantation to US diagnosis was 62 days (IQR 64 days).
+1787 transplants from 1990-2002.8 More recently, US was reported in 3.39% from a 973 transplant sample performed in the 2004-2014 period, with a mean time to stenosis of 10.6±23.0 months (range 0.5-98).4

+Time to stenosis occurrence is related to its etiology.
+Early stenosis can be associated to tissue edema, kink of the ureter, narrow ureter diameter, or extrinsic compression by hematomas or lymphoceles.
+While the late US can be associated with inappropriate arterial blood supply that results in ischemia and fibrosis.
+Nevertheless, definitions vary among studies, are not based on international consensus, and tend to be arbitrary.
+In the present study, early US (defined as less than three months post-transplant) was more common, with a proportion of 74.2% (n=23) and mean time from transplantation to US diagnosis of 62 days (IQR 64).
 Late US occurred in 25.8% (n=8) of cases.
-This proportion is similar to the one reported by Faenza et al. (81.2% early stenosis vs. 18.8% late stenosis).5
+This proportion is similar to the one reported by Faenza et al (81.2% early stenosis vs. 18.8% late stenosis).

-DGF is a relatively common early post-transplant complication with a rate of up to 50% of deceased donor transplantations.19 Conversely, its occurrence in living donor transplantations is fairly uncommon, with rates reported from 1.6% to 10% (11, 12).
-DGF has been associated with graft dysfunction, rejection in the first year and decreased graft survival.20 Some studies have proposed DGF as a risk factor for US: in 2006, Karam et al. in a single center retrospective analysis of 1787 patients with renal transplantation found that US was correlated to DGF (p=0.016), donor age >65 years (p=0.001) and more than two graft arteries (p=0.009); however, multivariate analysis showed only DGF (OR 1.03, CI95% 1.01-1.05) and >2 arteries (OR 1.45, CI95% 1.00-2-00) as an independent risk factor for US.8 Fontana et al. found similar results.7 Nonetheless, DGF by previous groups was defined as the number of days to reach a GFR of >10mL/min, and the study methods did not control potential confounding factors such as donor age and type.
+DGF is a relatively common, early post-transplant complication, with a rate of up to 50% of deceased donor transplantations.
+Conversely, its occurrence in living donor transplantations is fairly uncommon, with rates reported from 1.6-10.0%.
+11,12 DGF has been associated with graft dysfunction, rejection in the first year, and decreased graft survival.
+Some studies have proposed DGF as a risk factor for US; in 2006, Karam et al in a single-center, retrospective analysis of 1787 patients with renal transplantation, found that US was correlated to DGF (p=0.016), donor age >65 years (p=0.001), and more than two graft arteries (p=0.009); however, multivariate analysis showed only DGF (OR 1.03; 95% CI 1.01-1.05) and >2 arteries (OR 1.45; 95% CI 1.00-2-00) as an independent risk factors for US.8 Fontana et al found similar results.
+Nonetheless, DGF by previous groups was defined as the number of days to reach a GFR of >10 mL/ minute, and the study methods did not control potential confounding factors, such as donor age and type.

-At the moment, there is no consensus about a superior definition for DGF but the most commonly used is the need of dialysis in the first post-transplant week: it has been suggested to be adopted as the universal clinical variable for research studies.15 In our study of matched case-control analysis, although DGF was found to have a statistically significant difference in frequency between cases and controls by Chi-square analysis, we rejected the hypothesis of DGF as a risk factor for US considering the Mantel-Haenzel analysis did not show a statistically significant effect of exposure (OR 3.3, CI95% 0.96-11.52).
-Despite being associated with US in previous studies, our contrasting results may owe to different study design and previous non-standardized definitions for DGF.^{7, 8}

-However, the associated factor may not DGF per se but one of the associated mechanisms such as ischemia-reperfusion damage, which may not always reach a clinical threshold to be considered as such.
+At the moment, there is no consensus about a superior definition for DGF, but the most commonly used is the need for dialysis in the first post-transplant week; it has been suggested to be adopted as the universal clinical variable for research studies.
+In our study of matched case-control analysis, although DGF was found to have a statistically significant difference in frequency between cases and controls by Chi-square analysis, we rejected the hypothesis of DGF as a risk factor for US, considering the Mantel-Haenzel analysis did not show a statistically significant effect of exposure (OR 3.3; 95% CI 0.96-11.52).
+Despite being associated with US in previous studies, our contrasting results may owe to different study design and previous non-standardized definitions for DGF.
+However, the associated factor may not be DGF, per se, but one of the associated mechanisms, such as ischemia-reperfusion damage, which may not always reach a clinical threshold to be considered as such.